 *lemons almost quartered the long way, in salt water for a long time

 (I think.
 My dad's handwriting leaves something to be desired.
 OTOH, he appears to have doodled a choastar in the top left corner of the page, so all is forgiven)

 Lily was my father's father's brother's wife.
 1924-1999.
 I recall her being, by far, the best cook in the family.
-Dinner at Aunt Lillie's was always a treat.
+Dinner at Aunt Lily's was always a treat.

 Kovlourakia are shaped in spirals.
-My father always used to say that they were made that way in ancient times because the Minoans worshipped snakes.
-I assumed he made that up, but Wikipedia says so too.
-Cool!
+I was taught that they were made that way in ancient times because the Minoans worshipped snakes.
+In some families, they have other shapes.

 Flour: approx 4 or 4.5 lbs [holy shit! how many cookies are we making here, Aunt Lily?]

 1/2 lb Spry (this is an old brand name for shortening.
 It took some crowd-sourcing to learn that.
 See picture below)

 3 cups sugar